moondance-labs/tanssi-docs/learn/framework/xcm.md

 A user executing a transaction on an appchain must pay the fees derived from computational effort associated with the task, and cross-chain execution is no exception to this rule.
 In cross-chain communication, a message requires execution on at least two different chains, and the user needs to pay for the fees associated with the computational effort made by every chain involved.

-For example, if a user in appchain A wants to call a smart contract in appchain B, the user must include in the XCM message the instructions to reserve a valid asset to cover the associated fees (being a valid asset, a token that is accepted by appchain B as payment for its services).
-With this valid asset provided, now the execution can be bought on the destination chain.
 For example, if a user on appchain A wants to call a smart contract on appchain B, the user must include instructions in the XCM message to reserve a valid asset to cover the associated fees.
 A valid asset is a token that appchain B accepts as payment for its services.
 Once this valid asset is provided, the execution can now be bought on the destination chain.

 !!! note